Capital Gains Tax when Selling Property in Cyprus

-However, when you sell a property in Cyprus, even though it may be your main residence, Capital Gains Tax is charged on its disposal.
+However, when you sell a property in Cyprus, even though it may be your main residence, you are liable to pay Capital Gains Tax is charged on its disposal.

-The Capital Gain is liable to tax at the rate of 20%.
-Subject to certain conditions, individuals may claim the following deductions from the taxable gain:
+Any Capital Gain is liable to be taxed at the rate of 20%.
+Subject to certain conditions, individuals may claim the following deductions:

 The base date for calculating the acquisition cost of property is 1st January, 1980.
 If the property was built after this date it is calculated backwards.

-The chargeable gain as adjusted for inflation, but certain lifetime exemptions apply to individuals for the disposal of their main residence:
+Under the law, the chargeable gain as adjusted for inflation, but certain lifetime exemptions apply to individuals for the disposal of their main residence.

 Further allowances are granted for ‘Allowable Expenses’: